Tyelab/realtime_alphaclass/README.md

 ~~The code has yet to be tested in either language.~~

-Code is tested and functional for demonstration.
+Code is tested and functional for demonstration as of 5/5/21

 Standard computing environment for Anaconda should be made.
 Jeremy to export conda environment and upload here.